 *We also recognize not all applicants can afford to have a website.
 So take this with a grain of salt.
 If you have a delightful PDF to share, it’s the work that counts.

 2. Don’t show the kitchen sink

 Focus on your best work.
 If you only have five great pieces, show those.
 If you have more than 10 samples, it could be too much—especially if they aren’t all representative of your best work.
 Pieces that are only 2 out of 5 stars may prevent you from getting an interview.

 Also, consider variety.
-Depending on the type of experience you have, we would like to see samples that cover the following: website design, branding, typography, print layout, and campaign thinking with pieces across multiple mediums.
+Depending on the type of experience you have, we would like to see samples that cover the gamut.
+Branding, typography, print layout, web design, animation, campaign thinking with pieces across multiple mediums, and varied design styles across all your work to show your ability to work for any type of client.
 Any well-done Powerpoint designs are a bonus!

 3. Lead with your best work